-In contrast to previous experiments that train separate models, one for each $\beta$ value, in this section, we show results of the proposed conditional autoencoder based variable bitrate scheme.
+In contrast to previous experiments that train separate models, one for each $\beta$ value, in this section, we show results of the proposed conditional autoencoder based variable-bitrate scheme.
 The conditioning factor $B$ is defined as a one-hot vector with length 7 and seven $\beta$ values are used to match each one-hot vector: $\{10^{-2}, 5\times 10^{-3}, 2.5\times 10^{-3}, 10^{-3}, 5\times 10^{-4}, 2.5\times 10^{-4}, 10^{-4}\}$.
 For each training \emph{datum}, the $(B, \beta)$ pair is selected randomly.
-We also observe that this sampling scheme bring in better rate-distortion performance than sampling $(B, \beta)$ per \emph{batch}.
+We also observe that this sampling scheme results in better rate-distortion performance than sampling $(B, \beta)$ per \emph{batch}.

-In Figure \ref{fig:vbr}, we compare the performance of the variable bitrate models and models with separate $\beta$ values.
+In Figure \ref{fig:vbr}, we compare the performance of the variable-bitrate models and models with separate $\beta$ values.
 We observe that \textbf{Conditional SSF} performs slightly worse than \textbf{SSF} at high bitrate.
 While \textbf{Conditional STAT-SSF-SP} consistently has worse performance than \textbf{STAT-SSF-SP}, it performs better than \textbf{Conditional SSF} at bitrate $\leq 0.08$ bpp.
-The result demonstrates that the performance gap between variable and non-variable bitrate models could be amplified on more complicated model, while the gap are barely noticeable for simpler models.
-The investigation and solution of this phenomenon will be left in further research.
+This result demonstrates that the performance gap between variable and non-variable-bitrate models could be amplified with a more complicated model, while the gap is barely noticeable for simpler models.
+The investigation of this phenomenon will be left to future research.